JuliaHammenberg/tretton/README.md

 I have also considered the proximity between elements on the screen.
 This will also help people with CVD.
 For instance the buttons to swap between grid and list are close to each other which indicates they are connected.

 **Hosted on free public url**
-This site is hosted on GitHub pages.
+This site is now hosted on GitHub pages.
 Link the [site](http://juliahammenberg.github.io/tretton).

 ## Packages